A Real Win — Partially

 Access to Algebra in 8th grade is one of the strongest predictors of whether a student will complete advanced math in high school and enroll in college.
 Research consistently shows that early algebra enrollment is linked to higher math achievement, greater likelihood of completing AP math courses, and increased college readiness — especially for underserved students.

 SFUSD eliminated 8th grade algebra in 2014 as part of a detracking initiative, pushing all students to take Algebra in 9th grade.
 After a decade of parent advocacy, the board voted 6-1 in February 2024 to reinstate it, and voters backed that decision overwhelmingly with Prop G's 82% mandate.
-But the current implementation plan — forcing students to double up — undermines both votes.
+Thanks to 350 community members who spoke up, the district moved in the right direction — but the job isn't done until every middle school has a real pathway to Algebra for every student.

 What needs to happen